A variety of ingredients for no-cook backpacking meals

 When it comes to creating delicious and nutritious no cook meals, the key is to choose lightweight, non-perishable ingredients that provide the necessary energy and nutrients to sustain your backpacking adventures.
 Here are some essential ingredients to consider:

-See also Best Homemade Playdough Recipe No Cook
+See also Quick No Cook Meals

 1. Protein: